kysely

 .addColumn('first_name', 'varchar(64)', col => col.notNull())

-.addColumn('last_name', 'varchar(64), col => col.notNull())
+.addColumn('last_name', 'varchar(64)', col => col.notNull())

 .modifyEnd(sql`collate utf8_unicode_ci`)